 Some coins are minted for multiple countries, but usually contain the name of one organization, as in the case of the East Caribbean States and West African States.
 In these cases, the Common name for the "country" of the coin is the name of the organization as it is spelled on the coin (in English).
 Other coins are minted specific to certain subdivisions within countries, such as the States of Germany and Provinces of China.
 This can be another level of cataloging, but the World Coin Database simply notates this accordingly and does not create separate subdivisions (at the moment).

-Currencies can be replaced a few different ways.
+Currencies are replaced by issuers a few different ways.
 One way is an outright replacement with a new currency, such as the Euro replacing member country currencies.
 Another way is called a revaluation.
 Revaluation can involve the currency being "officially" replaced, and given a new ISO 4217 code while maintaining the same name.
 Revaluation can also be done "unofficially", where the "old" coins and paper money become obsolete and new ones are issued, essentially only affecting the exchange rate between itself and other currencies.
 This type of revaluation is rare, but has occurred in Nicaragua and North Korea.

 |Name||Code||Used By||Wikipedia Artcile|